 The annual Craft Festival at the Church of St. Peter Claver will benefit Medical Aid to Haiti (MATH).

-Fifty New England artisans will offer handcrafted wares at the annual Craft Festival & Marketplace to benefit Medical Aid to Haiti (MATH).
+A wonderful variety of regional artisans will offer handcrafted wares at the annual Craft Festival & Marketplace to benefit Medical Aid to Haiti (MATH), which this year will be held on Saturday and Sunday, Nov.
+12 and 13 at the Church of St. Peter Claver in West Hartford.

-Medical Aid to Haiti (MATH) is a local charitable 501(c)(3) organization that sends Connecticut-based medical volunteers to work side-by-side – educating, training, and collaborating with Haitian medical partners in providing healthcare to the underserved in Port-au-Prince and Dame Marie, Haiti.
+Medical Aid to Haiti (MATH) is a local charitable 501(c)(3) organization that sends Connecticut-based medical volunteers to work side-by-side with Haitian medical partners educating, training, and collaborating.
+MATH funding has aided the founding of two hospitals that are serving the previously underserved in Haiti.
 MATH is helping Haitians heal Haitians.